Shakespeare Week

 Region(s): All of UK

 Shakespeare Week is a week-long celebration of Shakespeare’s life and work for primary schools.
-Shakespeare Week 2023 runs from 20th – 26th March.
+Shakespeare Week 2026 will run from 23rd-29th March.

 The Shakespeare Week website provides access to a wide range of events, activities and cross-curricular resources to help teachers bring Shakespeare to life during Shakespeare Week, or at any time in the year.
 These include: